Roles

 Dr. Gershengorn’s NIH/NHLBI-funded research program focuses on the allocation of ICU resources and the impact such allocation has on the outcomes of critically ill patients.
 In particular, she is interested in understanding how (1) ICU staffing and (2) practices which may be tied to staffing affect patient morbidity and mortality.

-In service to the academic community, Dr. Gershengorn is associate editor for critical care of the Annals of the American Thoracic Society (ATS), serves on the planning committee for critical care and the awards committee for the ATS, and is chair of the internal medicine section for the Society of Critical Care Medicine.
-Internationally, she is a member of the editorial board of Critical Care and is a scientific advisory committee member for the International Symposium on Intensive Care & Emergency Medicine. -
+In service to the academic community, Dr. Gershengorn is Editor-in-Chief for CHEST Critical Care, serves on the planning committee for critical care for the American Thoracic Society (ATS), and previously served as chair of the internal medicine section for the Society of Critical Care Medicine and of the Women in Critical Care Interest Group for the ATS.
+Internationally, she is a scientific advisory committee member for the International Symposium on Intensive Care & Emergency Medicine. -

 Education & Training